kerusan/TinyMCEView/README.md

 ## Known bugs and caveats

-There is right now an issue that makes the mouseclick in the TinyMCE menu pass through to the underlying Cappuccino views if a menu is outside the editor frame.
+There is right now an issue that makes the mouse click in the TinyMCE menu pass through to the underlying Cappuccino views if a menu is outside the editor frame.
 This will be looked into.
 TinyMCE dialogs had this issue too before, but this is handled now in the TinyMCEView code.

 The editor is a bit sensitive to being displayed in different windows/views so if you switch out the view or close a window it is displayed in do a